AleksandarZhekovski/DnD/Adventures of Antea/Technical/Spells'n'Cantrips/1st level.md

 A creature of your choice that you can see within range regains hit points equal to 1d4 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

 At Higher Levels.
 When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st

+#Heroism
+1st-level enchantment

+Casting Time: 1 action
+Range: Touch
+Components: V, S
+Duration: Concentration, up to 1 minute

+A willing creature you touch is imbued with bravery.
+Until the spell ends, the creature is immune to being frightened and gains temporary hit points equal to your spellcasting ability modifier at the start of each of its turns.
+When the spell ends, the target loses any remaining temporary hit points from this spell.

+At Higher Levels.
+When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.

+#ShieldOfFaith
+1st-level abjuration

+Casting Time: 1 bonus action
+Range: 60 feet
+Components: V, S, M (a small parchment with a bit of holy text written on it)
+Duration: Concentration, up to 10 minutes

+A shimmering field appears and surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.